Kousei74/Cortex/README.md

 ## Deployment Notes

-CORTEX is designed for controlled team environments where operational governance, authenticated access, and internal workflow discipline are required.
+Designed for controlled team environments where operational governance, authenticated access, and internal workflow discipline are required.
 Production configuration should be managed through environment-based secret injection and standard service separation between frontend, backend, and database layers.

 ## Access and Governance